-You need to show evidence of financial resources to be admitted to graduate study at San Francisco State University.
+You do not need to show evidence of financial resources to be admitted to graduate study at San Francisco State University.
 Admission decisions are not based on evidence of financial resources.
 However, students who cannot provide evidence of financial resources will not be issued an I-20 Certificate of Eligibility.
 You will use the I-20 Form to obtain an F1 VISA at a U.S. consulate or embassy in your home country.

 The U.S. government requires all schools, including San Francisco State University, to obtain reliable documentation that an international applicant has adequate financial support to meet the expenses of study for I-20 issuance.